The phrase “A pesar de…” is a Spanish connector that is commonly translated in English as “despite…, in spite of…”.

 I’ll do it in spite of you.

-It can also introduce a verb in Infinitive form:
+It can also be a verb in Infinitive form:

 A pesar de tener una casa grande, nunca organiza fiestas.